theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

 3. At first, install the current version of the software on the test environment and test the new version carefully.
  - Test all your existing projects.
- - After a successful test, follow the steps to install the current version on the productive environment, see the corresponding section below.
+ - After a successful test, follow the steps to install the current version on the production environment, see the corresponding section below.
  - In case of an error, contact Theobald Software's support team via email: [support@theobald-software.com](mailto:support@theobald-software.com).
 You can reinstall / reuse your backup until a solution is provided.

-### Installing an update on a productive environment
+### Installing an update on a production environment
-After sucessfull installation and test of the update version on the test environment, follow the corresponding steps described above for the productive environment.
+After sucessfull installation and test of the update version on the test environment, follow the corresponding steps described above for the production environment.
 Make sure to create a backup beforehand and make any necessary preparations and changes.

 ### Do I need to deinstall the old version before updating?